nasa/harmony-regression-tests/README.md

 occurred, when the services have been modified.

-Alternatively, each test can be run locally in a browser against SIT, UAT, PROD or localhost (harmony-in-a-box).
+Alternatively, each test can be run locally in a browser against SIT, UAT, PROD or localhost (Harmony-In-A-Box).
 This is a good choice for test development and verifying service changes do not cause regression failures.
 Generally you run locally in the browser against a single service regression test.